 The bus actually takes you through the main cemetery gate and drops you off right inside the grounds.
 You can also catch the bus back to the station from there and another point inside the vast cemetery grounds.
 However, it is worth noting that there is another bus stop just outside the front entrance gate on the main road.

-That wasn’t it for this place as there was one more significant sight on the other side of the road running through the park.
-That will appear here very soon so check back in a couple of days to read about the huge buddha on the hill.
+That wasn’t it for this place as there was the spectacular Hill of the Buddha on the other side of the road running through the park.

 Click here to read ‘Around The World In An Hour Or Two At This Quirky Park In Hyōgo Prefecture’